syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ### Custom buttons

-We can also add custom buttons to the command column by specifying required string other than default buttons to the type property.
+We can also add custom buttons to the command column by specifying text value other than default buttons to the type property.
 We can also bind actions to the custom button using [click](https://help.syncfusion.com/api/js/ejbutton#events:click "click") client side event of ejButton.

 {% highlight javascript %}
 $(function () {